 B.Ed.
-Curriculum

-(For Regular Mode)

-With effect from the Academic year 2015-16
+Curriculum (For Regular Mode) With effect from the Academic year 2018-20 Choice Based Credit System (CBCS)

+Reaccredited by NAAC with 'A' grade A University with Potential for Excellence

 Faculty of Education Osmania University, Hyderabad

 PROLOGUE

 Country wide a serious thinking is going on for the last several years on professionalism in teacher preparation.
 There are debates, serious discussions and arguments on various issues related to teacher preparation and duration of course.
 After 1986 there is no policy on teacher education.
 Verma committee created a dent with its recommendations for professionalization of teacher education with two years rigorous training of pre-service teachers based on the philosophy of National curriculum framework 2005 and 2009 to prepare a professional and humane teacher.